sauravraiguru/CICDLab/README.md

  ![re-kube-deploy-kickoff](img/re-kube-deploy-kickoff.png)

-At this juncture we can test the below command in to see - `pod replacement after new pods are created & up - running`
+At this juncture we can test the below command in to see - `pod replacement after new pods are created & up - running.` We can see it pods being transitioned below...
 ```console
 $ kubectl get pods -n hellocicd
 NAME                         READY   STATUS              RESTARTS   AGE